uset82/RS232_VHD_DE2115/PROJECT_REPORT.md

 * **Modular Design**: Breaking the system into smaller blocks (Sender, Receiver, Baudgen) made testing and debugging significantly easier.
 * **Simulation First**: Verifying the FSM logic in ModelSim before going to hardware saved a lot of time by catching logic errors early.
 * **SignalTap**: Learning to use SignalTap was crucial for verifying the internal timing on the FPGA, especially for the high-speed baud rates.

 ---

+## 7. References / Acknowledgments

+### 7.1 Educational Resources

+This project was developed using code examples, diagrams, and educational materials provided by **Eivind Vågslid Skjæveland** during the ELE111 & [ELE113-1 25V HW/SW systemkonstruksjon](https://hvl.instructure.com/courses/28662) course lectures.
+The foundational architecture, state machine diagrams, and design patterns used in this implementation are based on the reference implementations offered in class.

+Specifically:

+* State machine diagrams and timing diagrams for the RS-232 transmitter and receiver
+* Baud rate generation concepts and implementation patterns
+* Synchronization techniques for asynchronous signals
+* Overall system architecture and block design approach

+### 7.2 Development Tools

+During the development and debugging process, the following tools were used to assist with code generation, error fixing, and problem-solving:

+* **VSCode Copilot**: Used for code suggestions, syntax completion, and error detection
+* **ChatGPT 5.1**: Utilized for debugging assistance, code explanation, and troubleshooting guidance.

+These AI-assisted development tools were used in a similar manner to traditional development aids, helping to identify, understand, and resolve compilation errors, improve code structure, and understand complex VHDL concepts.

+---